angrybacon/doomsday-wiki/markdown/chapters/02-ddft/04-echo.md

 This pile is rather elegant if you ask me.
 It's mana efficient, and also flashy, which is appealing.
-You need 2 rather specific cards in hand but the upfront mana cost is merely the price of Doomsday, and it generates all 10 storm on its own.
+You need 2 rather specific cards in hand but the upfront mana cost is merely the price of Doomsday, and it generates all 10 _Storm_ on its own.
 The most glaring downside of this pile, something it shares with all Echo piles, is that your opponent also draws a fresh hand, meaning they can draw all manner of nasty interaction.
 We won't worry about this for now.
 Some decks won't